Effective from 24th December 2021

 8. RESPONDENT DATA

 8.1.
 All Respondent Data shall be owned by Customer.
-Customer hereby grants to Lumi a perpetual, non-exclusive and royalty-free licence to use the Respondent Data and the Raw Data for its own purposes provided that such use is on an aggregated basis and does not identify, or reveal any personal information regarding, any individual Respondent.
+Customer hereby grants to Lumi a perpetual, non-exclusive and royalty-free licence to use the Respondent Data and the Raw Data for its own purposes provided that such use is on an aggregated basis and does not identify, or reveal any personal data regarding, any individual Respondent.
+In respect of use for such purposes, Lumi may be the controller.

 9.1.
 Each Party warrants to the other that: